Zebra murders: Grand jury

-The grand jury's first meeting began on May 6, 1974 with unprecedented security.
+The grand jury's first meeting began on May 6, 1974, with unprecedented security.
 Witness identities remained protected due to an order banning extrajudicial statements.
-The following week, protestors from the Progressive Labor Party distributed literature demanding the indictment of Mayor Alioto and the police department for the harassment and terrorization of black people.
+The following week, protestors from the small, radical Progressive Labor Party distributed literature demanding the indictment of Mayor Alioto and the police department for the harassment and terrorization of black people.
 They also requested the destruction of the Operation Zebra field interrogation cards.

 A grand jury transcript revealed that police officers unknowingly questioned and released the suspects seven times, including during the abduction on the Hagues.
 Green, who was driving a white van at the time, was also stopped by an officer on October 31, 1973, but was released.
 Two months later, on December 22, 1973, Simon and Moore interfered while an officer was conducting a traffic stop.
 Neither was cited and two hours later two more Zebra murders occurred.
 Several more times, Simon, Green, and Moore were stopped, and each time they were let go.

 On May 9, 1974, Moore, Green, and Simon pleaded innocent to the murder charges.
 Their bail was set at $250,000 each.

 Harris' testimony, which covered 62 pages of the grand jury transcript, indicated he was present for 10 murders but did not actively participate.
 He said that he was told that the "Death Angels" were "supposed to be a pretty high branch of the Nation of Islam," and had 2,000 members nationwide.
 He also stated that the killings began after a meeting in September or October in Simon's apartment, at which 12 or 13 people were present.
 On the date of the Hague murder and assault, Harris testified that Green and Cooks offered him a ride home, but instead made him a participant in the kidnapping of the couple.

 On May 16, 1974, the grand jury indicted all four men on murder charges.
 Moore and Simon were indicted on two counts each of murder and assault with a deadly weapon.
 Moore was charged with two additional accounts of assault with an additional weapon.
 Green and Cooks were indicted on one count each of murder, two counts of kidnapping, two counts of robbery, and one of assault with a deadly weapon.
 Bail was set for each at $300,000.